-Enables the wireless network.
-Disables the wireless network.
-Selects the country.
+Enable Enables the wireless network.
+Disable Disables the wireless network.
+Country Code Selects the country.
 Each country has its own transmit power and frequency regulations.
 To ensure regulatory compliance, you must select the country where the device is operating in.
 The transmit power levels for each channel are tuned accordingly.
-The default choice of 802.11a+n is a combination of 802.11a and 802.11n, and operates in the 5 GHz frequency band.
-Selects whether 20 MHz or 20/40 MHz bands are used.
+Wireless Profile The default choice of 802.11a+n is a combination of 802.11a and 802.11n, and operates in the 5 GHz frequency band.
+Channel Spectrum Width Selects whether 20 MHz or 20/40 MHz bands are used.
 A 40 MHz band has twice the throughput of a 20 MHz band.
 A smaller bandwidth may allow more devices to be connected.
 The 20/40 MHz option allows both 20 and 40 MHz bands to be used.
-Chooses the frequency channel.
+Channel Chooses the frequency channel.
 The default setting of Auto is may be used.
 For an AP, it would select the channel with the least interference from other APs.
-For a client, it would automatically select the same channel as its AP.
+For a station, it would automatically select the same channel as its AP.
 The frequency channel may also be manually selected.
 An AP and its station must have the same channel in order to communicate.
-Limits the maximum transmit power of the card at that particular frequency, e.g. 4 dBm, 5 dBm,, 22 dBm or "Max".
+Antenna Gain (dBi) Represents the gain relative to an isotropic antenna.
+A higher antenna gain results in the transmit power more focused towards a certain direction.
+When Obey Regulatory Power is checked, the value of the antenna gain would be taken into account to limit the selectable transmit power, such that the EIRP limits of the country are satisfied.
+Transmit Power (dBm) Limits the maximum transmit power of the card at that particular frequency, e.g. 4 dBm, 5 dBm,, 22 dBm or "Max".
 This is the power supplied to the antennas of the radio.
 The minimum transmit power values for the radios are: • For 2-Chain: 4 dBm The "Max" power depends on both the country and the frequency channel used.